One of the biggest myths in the fitness industry is that bodyweight exercises cannot be used to build muscle.

 Research has shown that the eccentric phase is more effective than the concentric phase for building muscle.
 How do you focus more on the eccentric movement?
 Slow it down.
 During the chin-up, for example, count to ten as you go down.
 You’ll notice that it makes the exercise much harder.

 9. Rest for Less Than 90 Seconds

 When your goal is hypertrophy, or building muscle mass, you don’t want to let the muscle fully recover during the rest periods.
 My recommendation is anywhere less than 90 seconds, but 45-60 seconds is the ideal range.

 When you rest for more than 90 seconds, you are focusing more on strength gains, as the muscle is able to fully recover between sets.
 If you rest for short periods, you are able to recruit different muscle fibers during later sets, because many of the muscle fibers have not yet recovered.

 10. Periodize Your Training

 The final principle that I’d like to share with you is the principle of periodization.
-Periodization means tailoring your workout regiment to focus on different goals over different period of time.
+Periodization means tailoring your workout regiment to focus on different goals over a different period of time.

 My recommendation is to spend three to four weeks focusing primarily on muscle hypertrophy and growth.
 Utilize the principles above, and strive for as much size as possible.

-Next, switch gears and spend the three to four weeks doing strength work.
+Next, switch gears and spend three to four weeks doing strength work.
 This could be with weights, or you could focus on extreme calisthenics such as the planche, handstand, front lever, or pistol squat.